novalixofficial/NovaWebApp/README.md

 This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, open an issue or contact us at [pschambel@novalix.com](mailto:pschambel@novalix.com).
+For questions or suggestions, open an issue.